Kay-Conte/foxhole-rs/README.md

 ## Routing

-The router will step through the page by its parts, first starting with the route.
-It will try to run **all** systems of every node it steps through.
-Once a response is received it will stop stepping over the request.
+The router will step through the url by its parts, first starting with the route.
+It will try to run **all** systems of every node it steps through in order.
+Once a response is received it will stop stepping over the url and respond immediately.

 lets assume we have the router `Route::new(sys![auth]).route("page", Route::new(sys![get_page]))` and the request `/page`

-In this example, we will first call `auth` if auth returns a response, say the user is not authorized and we would like to respond early, then we stop there.
+In this example, the router will first call `auth` if auth returns a response, say the user is not authorized and we would like to respond early, then we stop there and respond `401`.
 Otherwise we continue to the next node `get_page`

-If no responses are returned the server will automatically return `404`.
+If no responses are returned by the end of the `Router` the server will automatically return `404`.
 This will be configuarable in the future.

 ## Parameters/Guards